AJ-K97/AJ-K97/README.md

   - Looking into **Language Modeling** & **Machine Learning** to improve speeds
 - 🎮 Released a functional **Android Game built in Unity3D on PlayStore**
 - 🔨 Currently collab-ing on a Open World Project (Game)
-- ⚡ Fun Fact: My love/hate r/s with programming started as a 12y/o making **automation scripts** for game bots
+- ⚡ Fun Fact: My love/hate relationship with programming started as a 12y/o making **automation scripts** for game bots
 - 🌱 I'm currently learning **Python**, **JavaScript**, **3D Modelling**
 - 🧪 Also love experimenting with **Video Editing/Animation**
 - Besides being a ... programmer, I may also be able to give you a run for your money at **badminton 🏸**